rorycornell/rorycornell.github.io/_posts/2015-11-07-Free-Hosting.md

 Your website will be live immediately.
 You can check by going to http://yourusername.github.io.

 Edit /_posts/2015-10-14-first-post.md, deleting the content and entering your own.
-If you are new to Markdown, check out https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+If you are new to Markdown, check out [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 Jekyll requires posts to be named year-month-day-title.md.